-Austin Regional Clinic (ARC) doctors, staff, and leadership are committed to providing our community with high quality convenient care.
+Austin Regional Clinic (ARC) doctors, advanced practice clinicians (APCs), staff, and leadership are committed to providing our community with high quality convenient care.
 One of the ways we demonstrate this priority is through our online transparency.

-You can review our provider ratings and comments on our web site with the confidence that they are all based on verified visits.
+You can review our doctor and APC ratings and comments on our web site with the confidence that they are all based on verified visits.
 We post all patient feedback relevant to the entire visit and only refrain from posting comments that are libelous, profane, or those that risk the privacy of our patients.

 The below guide provides details about how we collect and share our patient feedback.